 - Biology: This requirement may be satisfied with an introductory class in Biology.
 The recommended class is Life Science, BSC1000 or BSC1005.
 BSC2085, Anatomy and Physiology, is acceptable, as well as a Human Biology course.

 - General Psychology: This requirement is satisfied with an introductory class in Psychology.
 At FAU, the course is PSY1012.

 - Intro to Sociology: This requirement is satisfied with an introductory class in Sociology.
-At FAU, the course is SYG1000.
+At FAU, the course is SYG1000 or SYG2010.

 C. Required Social Work Core Coursework

-- The Social Work Manual advises the following semester schedule for Social Work courses: (However, it is best that the student speak to a faculty advisor about specific courses and the order in which to take them.)
+- The Social Work Manual advises the following semester schedule for Social Work courses: (However, it is best that the student speak to an academic advisor about specific courses and the order in which to take them.)